Pioneering composer Ryuichi Sakamoto has died aged 71

 The news was confirmed via a post on Sakamoto’s official social media accounts.

 A statement on his official website reads: “While undergoing treatment for cancer discovered in June 2020, Sakamoto continued to create works in his home studio whenever his health would allow.
-He lived with music until the very end.”
+He lived with music until the very end.

 “We would like to express out deepest gratitude to his fans and all those who have supported his activities, as well as medical professionals in Japan and the United States who did everything in their power to cure him.”